aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 # AeonLabs Home Automation Smart Coffee Machine Addon
 This repo contains the KiCad files for the AeonLabs Home Automation Smart Coffee Machine Addon.
+T

+This is a PCB for Home Automation Smart Coffee Machine Addon.
 The PCB uses a ESP32-S3-WROOM1 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant !
-Is able to :
+Get the PCB schematics on the GitHub repository below.
+Easy installation on any home or office coffee machine.

+This Addon Enables any vintage coffee machine to be connected to the internet (or only to a personal network).
+Can connect with any Computer, Mobile App or Home Assistant (home automaton).

+Functionalities available:

-- control water temperature
+* control water temperature;
-- low water detection in the water tank
+* low water detection in the water tank;
-- order a cup of coffee (with possibility control of quantity of coffee in the cup)
+* order a cup of coffee (with possibility control of quantity of coffee in the cup);
--  grind coffee beans.
+* grind coffee beans.;
+* connect to a Nextion LCD Touch ;
+* RGB LED;
+* Magnetic Buzzer;

 To all those looking for a LCD touch solutions, this PCB features a connection to NEXTION LCD panels so one car order a cup of coffee using the LCD Touch.
 This PCB can be powered using 220V AC or regular 5V DC.
 Control of the coffee machine can be made using a 220V relays.